JudiniLabs/code-gpt-docs/docs/tutorial-features/code_explanation.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Explain
+# Code Explanation

-With this feature you will be able to select code and ask Code GPT to explain the selected code
+## Description
+The CodeGPT Code Explanation feature empowers you to gain deeper insights into your codebase.
+By selecting specific code segments, you can request CodeGPT to provide detailed explanations and clarifications.

+## How to Use:
 - Select the code
 - Right click and select **Explain CodeGPT**